Active robustness against the detuning-error for Rydberg quantum gates: Active-robustness two-qubit Gates

 \subsection{Double STIRAP pulse sequences}

 We proceed by describing the implementation of specific pulse sequences that result in a $\pi$-phase($C_Z$) gate.
 The requirement for a universal controlled-phase gate is that the laser pulses $\Omega_{p,c}(t)$ and the detuning $\Delta_0$(in the absence of any error) are applied such that states $|01\rangle$, $|10\rangle$, $|11\rangle$ return to their ground states with phases $\phi_{01}$, $\phi_{10}$, $\phi_{11}$, in which $\phi_{01}=\phi_{10}$ by symmetry.
-The $C_Z$ gate is realized for $ \phi_{11} = 2\phi_{01} -\pi $ \cite{PhysRevLett.123.170503}.
-To realize this gate, we resort to the protocol using double sequences of adiabatic STIRAP pulse which provides strongly suppressed insensitivity to the fluctuations in laser amplitude \cite{PhysRevA.89.013831}.
+If $ \phi_{11} = 2\phi_{01} -\pi $ is satisfied it is so-called a $C_Z$ gate \cite{PhysRevLett.123.170503}.
+To realize this gate, we resort to the protocol by using adiabatic double STIRAP pulse, which in principle provides strongly-suppressed insensitivity to the fluctuations in laser amplitude \cite{PhysRevA.89.013831}.
 The adiabatic pulses are given by

-with $\Omega_{p,c}^{\max}$, $t_{1,2}$, $\omega$ the peak amplitude, the pulse center and the pulse width, respectively.
-Note that, in addition to the phase change of $\Omega_p(t)$ by $\pi$ in the second STIRAP sequence, the sign of intermediate detuning $\Delta_0$ is also reversed in the middle of the gate \cite{PhysRevA.88.010303}, as shown in Fig.\ref{Fig1:model}(b).
+with $\Omega_{p,c}^{\max}$, $t_{1,2}$, $\omega_{1,2}$ the peak amplitude, the pulse centers and the pulse widths, respectively.
+Note that, in addition to the phase change of $\Omega_p(t)$ by $\pi$ in the second STIRAP sequence, the sign of intermediate-state detuning $\Delta_0$ is also reversed in the middle of the gate \cite{PhysRevA.88.010303}, as shown in Fig.\ref{Fig1:model}a (bottom).

-To understand the reason of this pulse(detuning) reversion, we demonstrate the physics associated with a single three-level system $\{|1\rangle,|p\rangle,|r\rangle\}$ at which the Hamiltonian is readily given by(equivalent to Eq.\ref{Hj} without detuning errors $\epsilon_\Delta,\epsilon_\delta$)
+To understand the reason of this pulse (detuning) reversion, we demonstrate the physics associated with a single three-level system $\{|1\rangle,|p\rangle,|r\rangle\}$ at which the Hamiltonian is readily given by (equivalent to Eq.\ref{Hj} without detuning errors $\epsilon_\Delta,\epsilon_\delta$)

 At large intermediate detuning $|\Delta_0|\gg \Omega_{p,c}^{\max}$, the system is conveniently described by one adiabatic dark state $|d\rangle$ and two bright states $|+\rangle,|-\rangle$, which are